Blanching

 For peeling.
 Tomatoes, peaches, nectarines, and almonds peel effortlessly after 30-60 seconds of blanching.
 The brief heat loosens the skin without cooking the flesh.
 Score an X on the bottom of tomatoes before blanching for even easier peeling.

 Before sautéing or roasting.
 Par-blanching dense vegetables like broccoli, cauliflower, or root vegetables ensures they cook evenly when you finish them in a hot pan or oven.
 Without this step, the outside overcooks before the center is tender.
+I always blanch broccoli before roasting now; the florets come out with charred edges but still have a bite in the middle.

 To reduce bitterness.
 Blanching tames the sharpness of vegetables like rapini, kale, and Brussels sprouts by leaching out bitter compounds.